n123git/yw-cond/README.md

 | `14X` | Logical Binary Logic    | `&&`, `\|\|`            |

 ## 3.1 Jumps
 There are two kinds of jumps supported by the CExpression engine, these can be considered as pseudo-ops as they allow conditional or optional execution of sub-blocks.
-Note that these jumps are *forward-only*, meaning they can be used to express `if` / `if-else`–style logic, but sadly *cannot* implement loops or arbitrary control flow.
+Note that these jumps are *forward-only*, meaning they can be used to express `if` / `if-else`–style logic, but sadly *cannot* implement loops or any other arbitrary control flow.

 | Hex Code | Decimal Code | Symbol  | Operation                             | Notes                                                                                                  |
 | -------- | ------------ | ------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |